trentbrivers/Project-Development-3308/SQL_TESTING.md

 - CONSTRAINT QuestionBankFK FOREIGN KEY (QuestionID) REFERENCES Question (QuestionID) ON DELETE CASCADE ON UPDATE CASCADE

 ### List of Unit Tests for Constraint Validation
+- test_GameQuestion_SetupGameBoard
+- test_GameQuestion_DropQuestionsOrGames

 ### Data Access Methods
+This table was designed to disambiguate the games that a specific QuestionID is utilized in when multiple games draw from the same bank of questions.
+It is not accessed in the minimum viable product, which is strictly a one-player working instance of game-6692 created by directly querying table Question using the `db_api` function `extract_questions_data`.

 ---
 ## 5) Table PlayerAnswer